-- data is returned in a new QueryResponse object which contains metadata and the results, some handy methods and iterators implemented
+- data is returned in a new RestResponse object which contains metadata and the results, some handy methods and iterators implemented.

 Python client source code can be found in OpenCGA GitHub repository at https://github.com/opencb/opencga/tree/develop/opencga-client/src/main/python/pyOpenCGA.
 To install any stable of development version of pyOpenCGA we will first need to clone the right branch of OpenCGA repository and install the library using the setup.py file.

-Developers only need to create an instance of the ConfigClient class passing it as an argument to the OpenCGAClient.
-They can optionally pass the user and password or a valid token to start doing calls as an authenticated user.
+Developers only need to create an instance of the ClientConfiguration class passing it as an argument to the OpenCGAClient.
+They can optionally pass a valid token to start doing calls as an authenticated user.
 The only role of the OpenCGAClient class is to work as a factory of the actual clients.

 OpenCGAClient class works as a factory containing all the different clients necessary to call to any REST web service.